Easy DIY Fly Trap for Fruit Flies and House Flies

 5. Set the cup near where the flies are gathering.

-6. Wait for the magic to happen.
+6. Then just wait for the magic to happen.

 Conclusion